1907cloudgcp/Project3Collective/SupportGroups/README.md

 ## Contents of SupportForceBE Folder

 The stagingbe.dockerfile is the Dockerfile used for building the back end container.
+The SQL database password in this file has been redacted for this repository.

 The .circleci folder holds the necessary files for a CircleCI build.